Wurzer family

-Wurzer (der Wurzer von Wurz) is the name of an ancient Upper Palatinate noble family.
-The family belonged to the uradel in the Nordgau and first appeared in the 11th century as reichministeriales (imperial servants) of the Holy Roman Emperor.
-Later, in the 13th century, they served as ministeriales, knights and burgmanner to the Landgraves of Leuchtenberg.
-By the mid-15th century, the family had lost most of their land holdings and wealth through marriage, financial difficulty and the repercussions of capital offenses and they began to recede into the bourgeoisie.
-Beginning in the 16th century up until current times, their descendants can be found in the hauserbucher (house books) of Helmut Reis and the Regensburg diocese baptismal records, where they are recorded living in the villages in and around Wurz.
+The Wurzer family (f.k.a. der Wurzer von Wurz) was an old Upper Palatinate noble family.
+The family belonged to the uradel in the Nordgau and first appeared in the 11th century as imperial ministerials (reichministeriales) of the Holy Roman Emperor.
+The earliest reference to the family is from an imperial register in 1069 AD, which mentions the ancestral estate of Wrzaha (the modern-day village of Wurz near Neustadt an der Waldnaab).
+The first known ancestor was Cunradus de Wourz, the ministeriale (dienstmann) documented in 1219 AD.
+As early as the 13th century, the family served as knights (milites), ministeriales, and castellans (burgmanner) to the Landgraves of Leuchtenberg, and later served as castle administrators (pfleger) to Emperor Charles IV.
+By the end of the 15th century, the main branch of the family went extinct in the male line, and most of the family’s land holdings and wealth transferred to the Mendel von Steinfels family through marriage.
+Around the same time, the cadet branches of the family began to experience financial and legal difficulties, and began to recede into the landed gentry.
+Beginning in the 16th century up until the present, their descendants can be found in the house books (hauserbucher) of Helmut Reis and also in the Regensburg diocese baptismal records.
+Here they are recorded as estate-owners and farmers, still living in the villages in and around Wurz, more than 950 years after the first mention of the estate.

 History

 Origin and variants of the name

-Little is known about the early history of the von Wurz family prior to the 13th century (see Siebmacher's Wappenbuch, "a little known family").
+Little is known about the early history of the Wurzer (von Wurz) family prior to the 13th century (see Siebmacher's Wappenbuch, "a little known family").
 The family appears to have originally resided in Lower Bavaria but eventually migrated north into the uncultivated frontiers of the Nordgau.
-This move likely came at the behest of the bishopric in order to take part in forest clearing and the Christianization of the Slavic settlers.
+This move likely came at the behest of the bishopric in order to take part in forest clearing and in the Christianization of the Slavic settlers.